openplans/openblock-old/docs/setup.rst

 :doc:`custom`.
 If you want to play with a demo that uses Boston data, read on.

-Optionally, you can edit the demo's django settings at this point.
-It's a good idea to look at it, at least to get an idea of what can be configured::
+You'll want to edit the demo's django settings at this point, or at least look at it to get an idea of what can be configured::

     $ favorite_editor src/openblock/obdemo/obdemo/settings.py